Theodore Lawless

 He created the Lawless Department of Dermatology at Beilinson Hospital, Tel-Aviv, Israel; the T.K.
 Lawless Student Summer Program at the Weizmann Institute of Science, Rehovot, Israel; the Lawless Clinical and Research Laboratory in Dermatology of the Hebrew Medical School, Jerusalem; Roosevelt University's Chemical Laboratory and Lecture Auditorium, Chicago; and Lawless Memorial Chapel, Dillard University, New Orleans.
 The chapel was built in honor of his father.

-Lawless was a shrewd businessman, a Supreme Life Insurance Company and the Marina City Bank director, and a charter member, president, and associate founder of Service Federal Savings and Loan Association in Chicago.
-Lawless received honorary degrees from Talladega College, Howard University, Bethune-Cookman College, Virginia State University, and the University of Illinois.
+Lawless was a shrewd businessman, a director of Supreme Life Insurance Company and the Marina City Bank, and a charter member, president, and associate founder of Service Federal Savings and Loan Association in Chicago.
+He received honorary degrees from Talladega College, Howard University, Bethune-Cookman College, Virginia State University, and the University of Illinois.
 His prestigious honors were the NAACP Spingarn Medal for 1954 and the Golden Torch Award of the City of Hope.
 Lawless died in Chicago on May 1, 1971, after a long illness.